Aeroraven/Database-Project-Frontend-Mirror/README.md

 - Added the top navigation bar and corresponding components.
 - If it does not satisfy the requirement, just revert this commit.

+Change @2020-06-02 17:44

+- Added the slide bar.
+- Readjusted the top navigation bar.